redmunds/brackets-quick-markup/README.md

 tag in a similar manner.

 Selecting text and pressing Ctrl-B applies a &lt;strong&gt; tag.
-Pressing Ctrl-B again removes the &lt;strong&gt;.
+Pressing Ctrl-B again removes the &lt;strong&gt; tag.
 There is similar behavior pressing Ctrl-I for &lt;em&gt;
 and pressing Ctrl-D for &lt;del&gt;.